Pelosi sets Tuesday deadline for reaching stimulus deal with White House

 Pelosi’s on-again-off-again talks with Mnuchin over a deal costing between $1.8 trillion and $2.2 trillion have been dragging on for months without producing results.
 The window for action is narrowing fast.
-For the first time Pelosi put a deadline on them, indicating that if no agreement can be struck by Tuesday it will not be possible to produce a new relief deal by the election.
+For the first time, Pelosi put a deadline on them, indicating that if no agreement can be struck by Tuesday, it will not be possible to produce a new relief deal by the election.
 Pelosi and Mnuchin spoke for 75 minutes on Saturday and agreed to speak again on Monday.

-“The 48 only relates to if we want to get it done before the election -- which we do,” Pelosi said.
-“But we’re saying to them we have to freeze the design on some of these things -- are we going with it or not, and what is the language.”
+“The 48 only relates to if we want to get it done before the election — which we do,” Pelosi said.
+“But we’re saying to them we have to freeze the design on some of these things, are we going with it or not, and what is the language.”

 Tuesday’s deadline is exactly two weeks before the Nov.
 3 elections.